pub-calculator-io/volume-calculator/readme.md

-# Volume Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Volume Calculator Widget for WordPress

 The online volume calculator performs calculations for 11 different geometric shapes.
 The tool supports different units of measurement and demonstrates the solution steps.